Commitments and Contingencies

 The Company issues off-balance sheet financial instruments in connection with its lending activities and to meet the financing needs of its customers.
 These financial instruments include commitments to fund loans and lines of credit as well as commercial and standby letters of credit.
 These commitments expose the Company to varying degrees of credit and market risk which are essentially the same as those involved in extending loans to customers.
 The Company follows the same credit policies in making commitments as it does for instruments recorded on the Company’s consolidated balance sheet.
 Collateral is obtained based on management’s assessment of the customer’s credit risk.

 The Company’s exposure to credit loss is represented by the contractual amount of these commitments.
-As of and for both periods ending March 31, 2021 and December 31, 2020, the Company’s reserve for unfunded commitments totaled $90 thousand.
+As of December 31, 2021 and December 31, 2020, the Company’s reserve for unfunded commitments totalled $76 thousand and $98 thousand, respectively.

 Fees collected on off-balance sheet financial instruments represent the fair value of those commitments and are deferred and amortized over their term.